Tao Te Ching

 from Notes Toward the Definition of Culture, 1948

-Themes: Free Will Culture
+Themes: Culture Free Will

 “You cannot make yourself feel something you do not feel, but you can make yourself do right in spite of your feelings.”